Cannabis was at one point freely cultivated and used in the U.S. What happened? Here we take a look at the history of marijuana law in America.

 Early in this decade researchers made notable breakthroughs, expanding our current understanding on cannabis.
 Specifically, they learned how the compounds inside cannabis, cannabinoids, interact with a part of our body called the endocannabinoid system, a complex signaling network that is responsible for performing different tasks in an effort to maintain homeostasis.

-Scientists also were able to identify the endocannabinoid system’s main cannabinoid receptors, CB₁ and CB₂, present in the nervous system and immune system.
+Scientists also were able to identify the endocannabinoid system’s main cannabinoid receptors, CB₁ and CB₂, present in the nervous system and immune system10.
 When stimulated, these cannabinoid receptors trigger a variety of physiological processes by altering the release of neurotransmitters in an effort to keep systems in balance.
-These beneficial effects include, but are not restricted to, controlling inflammation, limiting cell damage, and reducing pain.
+These beneficial effects include, but are not restricted to, controlling inflammation, limiting cell damage, and reducing pain11.

 With these scientific breakthroughs came greater support to make cannabis accessible for those in medical need.
 While cannabis remained federally illegal under the Controlled Substances Act, in 1996 California became the first state to establish medical marijuana legislation, offering a legal cannabis option for the first time in decades.